Go to content

 • If in Category D you will need the points indicating your CASS contributions and also the company tax returns for the years from the last renewal or initial approval.
 If they are not yet available then you will be required to sign an undertaking to present them to Immigration when they are available.

 * NOTE 1 : They used to accept phone bills, now they will only accept the last electricity bill, and it must be in your name and not in that of the owner for example.
-If your renewal is becoming due and you do not have an electricty bill in your name, then get one organised !
-Please also note that the electricity bill MUST be in the name of the principle applicant only, so if a married couple do NOT put in joint names.
+If your renewal is becoming due and you do not have an electricity bill in your name, then get one organised !
+Please also note that the electricity bill MUST be in the name of the principle applicant only, so if a married couple then do NOT put in joint names, the same applies for rental contracts.

 Changes to the wording of the bank certificates - IMPORTANT